Setup FTP Server Secure on Azure Windows

-To setup an FTP server in Azure, the easiest and quickest way is to install our FTP Server solution from the Azure marketplace.
-The image comes pre configured using Filezilla FTP Server running on Windows server.
+To setup and install an FTP server in Azure, the easiest and quickest way is to install our FTP Server solution from the Azure marketplace.
+The image comes pre configured using a customized version of Filezilla FTP Server running on Windows server.
 It will allow you to securely transfer files using encryption over FTPS / SSL.
 Click on our links below to deploy to your Azure tenant

 Login